TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms U.S. had its warmest autumn and 2nd warmest November on record Drought-fueled wildfires had significant impacts in the Southeast AROUND NOAA // On reddit: NOAA scientists answer your questions about ocean noise and marine life Coral: The gift you don't want to give, or get Getting traction: Tips for traveling in winter weather
+Enter Search Terms What are your chances for a white Christmas?
+Check our historical probability map AROUND NOAA // U.S. had its warmest autumn and 2nd warmest November on record This holiday season, give the gift of peace of mind Getting traction: Tips for traveling in winter weather

 *   About our agency
 *   News and features